MisterTea/EternalTerminal/external_imported/sentry-native/CONTRIBUTING.md

 scenarios.
 Additionally, it will use the `SENTRY_DSN` env-variable, and can thus also be used to capture events/crashes directly to sentry.

-The example currently supports the following commends:
+The example currently supports the following commands:

 - `capture-event`: Captures an event.
 - `crash`: Triggers a crash to be captured.